ccycle/formulative/formulative-examples/visualization-scripts/README.md

 Exporting output/_query_result.csv ..
 ```

-The displayed file path is useful for opening files directly from the terminal by copying and pasting, etc.
+The displayed file paths are useful for opening files directly from the terminal by copying and pasting, etc.